SerdarPe/EEL-Network/README.md

 # EEL-Network
 --------------

-This project is developed as a part of "LoRa-Paketnetz" graduation project of Turkish-German University, by Serdar Pehlivan and Arman Yavuz.
+Source Code of "LoRa Paketnetz" Bachelor Thesis developed by Serdar Pehlivan and Arman Yavuz, as part of INF492 lecture of Turkish-German University.

+This project is supported by 2209-A - Research Project Support Program for Undergraduate Students of The Scientific and Technological Research Council of Turkey (TÜBİTAK).
+(Application Number: 1919B012111357)